Al-Irsyad Mosque

-Al-Irsyad Mosque is a mosque located in West Bandung, West Java, Indonesia, within Kota Baru Parahyangan housing complex.
+Al-Irsyad Mosque is a mosque located in West Bandung, West Java, Indonesia, within the Kota Baru Parahyangan housing area.
 The mosque was built in 2009 and completed in 2010.
-The mosque is shaped as a cube, without a dome.
+The mosque is shaped like a cube without a dome.
 The architects of the mosque are Ridwan Kamil, an architect turned politician who is currently the governor of West Java.